andy-byers/CalicoDB/README.md

 6. Work on the design document
 7. Implement optional compression of record values
 8. Work on performance
-9. Work on the benchmark suite
+9. Write a benchmark suite
-  + Results may not be all that accurate (really need to benchmark against other databases)
-  + Need to test large (100,000 B) values
-  + Code is very messy/difficult to change
-11. Get the CMake installation to work
+10. Get the CMake installation to work
-12. Implement WAL segmentation
+11. Implement WAL segmentation
   + WAL should be segmented after it reaches a fixed size, similar to `spdlog`s rotating file sink
   + This should improve the performance of long-running transactions
-13. Consider allowing multiple independent trees in a single database (could be either in the same `data` file or separate `data-*` files)
+12. Consider allowing multiple independent trees in a single database (could be either in the same `data` file or separate `data-*` files)

 ## Design
 Internally, Calico DB is broken down into 6 submodules.